alperBan/iTunesVIPER_ALPERBAN/README.md

 - The search results are displayed in a table view.
 - Users can listen to a sample of the selected song.
 - If there are no search results or an error occurs, users are presented with an appropriate message.
+- Users can tap on a cell to enter the detail page.
+- On the detail page, they can view the details of the song and listen to it.
+- They can save the song by pressing the favorite button and remove it from favorites by pressing the favorite button again.

 ## Requirements

 - An iOS device or simulator running iOS 11.0 or later.